dmason-mlb/testrail-exporter/TESTING.md

 1. **Export Selection**:
    - Select several suites and sections by checking their checkboxes
-   - Click "Export" button
+   - Test both "Export JSON" and "Export CSV" buttons
-   - Verify save dialog appears with default name
+   - Verify save dialog appears with appropriate default name
-   - Save to a location and verify JSON file is created
+   - Save to a location and verify files are created
+   - Check progress indicators during export

-2. **Export Content**:
+2. **JSON Export Content**:
    - Open the exported JSON file
    - Verify project information is included
    - Verify selected suites and sections have their cases exported
    - Verify all case fields are present

+3. **CSV Export Content**:
+   - Open the exported CSV file
+   - Verify all test cases are included
+   - Verify columns for all fields are present
+   - Verify CSV can be opened in spreadsheet applications

 ### Error Handling

 1. **Network Interruption**:
    - Disconnect from the network during an operation
    - Verify appropriate error message is displayed
+   - Verify retry mechanism works when network is restored

 2. **Invalid Export Directory**:
    - Set an invalid export directory
    - Verify appropriate handling/error message

+3. **Configuration File Testing**:
+   - Delete configuration file in ~/.testrail_exporter/
+   - Verify application creates a new default configuration
+   - Modify configuration file with invalid data
+   - Verify application handles corrupt configuration gracefully

 ## Reporting Issues